Information Gain Score in SEO: Why It Matters for Search and Content

 What is information gain in SEO?

-Simply put, an information gain score is like a rating that tells you how much new and useful information a webpage contains.
-If a page has a high score, it means it has a lot of new stuff you haven't seen before.
-If it has a low score, it might not have much new information for you.
+An information gain score is a rating that indicates how much new and useful information a webpage contains; a high score means the page offers a lot of new content, while a low score suggests it lacks new information.

 An example of an information gain score: A user searching the internet for information on "how to choose running shoes".
 When the user clicks on a webpage, they gain new information on "running shoes".
 The "information gain score" is the measure of how much new stuff they're learning about "running shoes" from that webpage compared to what they already learned from other pages they've seen before on that topic.